e3pi/picu/README.md

 THE PICU FOUNDATION   - Just Say NO!

 Seeking truly despicable sleazy ex-used-car salesmen, street criminals of sharp practices, lawyers who know perl CGI and js, petty thieves and druggies after all the low-hanging fruit --to apply for membership to our rotten to the core Picu Foundation, our misanthrope pack of lying evil poseurs with shit eating grins, a pack of thieving cheating selfish worst than worthless toothless whores if ever there was one.
+VOTE NO!
+HELL NO!
+We must resoundingly denounce and shame these despicable criminals.